Artificial

 known properties of the input.
 They can also be given memory

-between inferences, and thus solve complex problems.
-However,
+between inferences, and thus solve complex

 the